mateuslima90/kong-plugin-totp-validator/README.md

 The plugins works by intercepting the requests being made and confirmating (with HTTP requests to a TOTP provider like Hashicorp Vault) if the code was provided in the defined location (body or header) and if the code provided was already validated by the user.

-This plugin was developed and tested under Kong 2.8.1, but it should work on newer releases incluing the new 3.0.0 release.
+This plugin was developed and tested under Kong 2.8.1 AND tested with the new 3.0.0 release.

 ## The Problem